Reading Books are changed on Tuesday's.

 Use phonics play to revise phonics sounds to support spellings - http://www.phonicsplay.co.uk/index.htm

 Please ensure that you follow the school presentation rules in the same way that you would in your school books.
-For this reason, we have provided a new homework book for this term.
 Use pencil for writing and coloured pencils for pictures.
 Please don't stick lots of sheets into your books.

 Please refer to the homework section of the website for further information.